jordied/KismetProximity/README.md

-# thesis
+# Thesis
-My Thesis at the University Of Queensland
+My Thesis at the University Of Queensland.